Howdy and welcome to my About page 🙂

 Before we get too much into the details; below is a summary of my education level, where I have worked and what my role was and some of the societies and groups that I am a part of.
 If you would like to know contact me using this page.

-Junior Software Developer; at Atlassian from April 2019 – Present Day
+Software Engineer; at Atlassian from April 2019 – Present Day

 Software Engineer Technical Lead; at Itree from October 2017 – March 2019